MMEquinox/frivolous-format/README.md

 # frivolous-format
-Simple text formatting in vanilla JavaScript.
+Simple semantic text formatting in JavaScript.

-Default Key:
+Simple to use see line 88 in example.html

+Version: 1.0
+Support for bold, italic, strike, linebreak